jackyzha0/bft-json-crdt/README.md

   2. e.g. skipping the second `find` operation in `integrate` if sequence number is already larger
 3. Improve storage requirement.
 As of now, a single `Op` weighs in at *over* 168 bytes.
 This doesn't even fit in a single cache line!
 4. Speed up Ed25519 signature verification time by batching.
+5. Currently, each character is a single op.
+Similar to Yjs, we can combine runs of characters into larger entities like what André, Luc, et al.[^1] suggest

+[^1]: André, Luc, et al. "Supporting adaptable granularity of changes for massive-scale collaborative editing."
+9th IEEE International Conference on Collaborative Computing: Networking, Applications and Worksharing.
+IEEE, 2013.
+[^2]: Kleppmann, Martin.
+"Making CRDTs Byzantine Fault Tolerant."
+Proceedings of the 9th Workshop on Principles and Practice of Consistency for Distributed Data.
+2022.

 ## Acknowledgements
 Thank you to [Nalin Bhardwaj](https://nibnalin.me/) for helping me with my cryptography questions and [Martin Kleppmann](https://martin.kleppmann.com/)